This section provides information that will help you get started with VEShell.

 If the VEShell module installation fails with an error, this means that the Windows PowerShell script execution policy does not allow the module to be installed on your computer.
 In this case, change the execution policy to RemoteSigned.
 After the module is imported, you can set the execution policy back to Allsigned.

-For more information on Windows PowerShell execution policies, see this Microsoft article.
+For more information on Windows PowerShell execution policies, see Microsoft Docs.

 Connecting to Veeam Virtualization Extensions Service